mshlis/mshlis.github.io/_posts/.ipynb_checkpoints/2019-11-02-SuperMasks-checkpoint.md

 excerpt: "In this post I discuss a Super Masks and their potential as initializations, similar to the lottery ticket hypothesis"
 mathjax: "true"
 permalink: /SuperMasks/
-title: "(Res) Super-Masks: Are They Good Initializations?"
+title: "[Idea] Super-Masks: Are They Good Initializations?"
 ---

 A large advancement in understanding neural networks was the discovery of *lottery tickets*.
 Subgraphs of initializations that are correlated to better positioning in the loss manifold can be discovered through pruning of a trained network.
 This was investigated after a plethora of empirical pruning results, that on mulitple state-of-the-art models parameters can be reduced up to 90% with minimal reduction to accuracy.
 Investigating this further, some cool people at Uber discovered **Super-Masks**.
 Super-Masks are parameter masks that find a subgraph of the models initialization that performs relatively well.
 This means with no actual change to the initialization weights themselves, there exists a suitable model within.
 How AMAZING is that???